Videtronic/v-link-rpi/README.md

-# With libcamera v0.5.1 (and later), rpicam-* applications may fail to register cameras when using GMSL2 devices.
-Temporary workaround is to downgrade libcamera version to 0.5.
-# Videtronic V-Link Drivers
+# This version of drivers is compatible with libcamera up to 0.5.0.
+For newer versions please update to newer Raspberry Pi OS system.

 Welcome to the official Videtronic repository for the **v-link** drivers!